-- 3-040 Requirements applicable to OIS To ensure adequate protection of the business users of platforms, OIS providers need to make sure that their standard terms and conditions meet certain requirements, which are largely inspired by rules contained in consumer protection legislation such as in the Unfair Contract Terms Directive.62 The Regulation also contains transparency rules on the restriction, suspension and termination of OIS, the ranking of goods and services on the platform, the offering of ancillary goods and services by the platform itself or by third parties, differentiated treatment, access to data, MFN clauses and dispute resolution. - 3-041 Standard contract terms and conditions of OIS providers The rules to protect business users of platforms only apply if the terms and conditions governing the contractual relationship between the OIS provider and its business users have been unilaterally determined by the platform.63 The terms and conditions must be drafted in plain and intelligible language, be easily available (including at the precontractual stage), must set out the grounds for suspension/termination/imposition of other restrictions, include information on other distribution channels through which the platform could market goods and services offered by the business users and include information on the ownership and control of the intellectual property rights of business users.
-Platforms should notify business users on a durable needium of any proposed changes to the terms and conditions and these changes cannot be implemented before the expiry of a notice period which is reasonable and proportionate.
-In any event the notice period cannot be less than 15 days from the date of notification of the business user.
-Terms and conditions which do not comply with these requirements are null and void.
-Further, platforms need to make sure that the identity of business users providing goods or services is clearly visible on the platform.64 To make sure the contractual relations are fair, OIS cannot impose retroactive changes to terms and conditions (except when they are required to respect legal obligations or when the changes benefit the business users) and they must ensure that the terms and conditions include information on the conditions under which businesses can terminate the agreement.65
+Requirements applicable to OIS To ensure adequate protection of the business users of platforms, OIS providers need to make sure that their standard terms and conditions meet certain requirements, which are largely inspired by rules contained in consumer protection legislation such as in the Unfair Contract Terms Directive.
+The Regulation also contains transparency rules on the restriction, suspension and termination of OIS, the ranking of goods and services on the platform, the offering of ancillary goods and services by the platform itself or by third parties, differentiated treatment, access to data, MFN clauses and dispute resolution.

+3-041 Standard contract terms and conditions of OIS providers The rules to protect business users of platforms only apply if the terms and conditions governing the contractual relationship between the OIS provider and its business users have been unilaterally determined by the platform.63 The terms and conditions must be drafted in plain and intelligible language, be easily available (including at the precontractual stage), must set out the grounds for suspension/termination/imposition of other restrictions, include information on other distribution channels through

+Regulation on fair treatment of business users of online platforms art.3.

-61 Regulation on fair treatment of business users of online platforms art.
-1(2) and recital 9.
+Regulation on fair treatment of business users of online platforms art.8(a) and (b).

+Regulation on fair treatment of business users of online platforms art.4(3).